 - Evening session: 4:35 PM to 2:45 AM (IST)

-This extensive timeframe allows investors worldwide the flexibility to trade Indian index futures almost round-the-clock, well before the Indian market’s official opening at 9:15 AM IST on the NSE.
-The timing difference provides valuable early signals on market sentiment and expected openings.
+This extensive timeframe gives investors across the world the flexibility to trade Indian index futures almost round the clock, well before the Indian market’s official opening at 9:15 AM IST on the NSE.
+The difference in timing also provides valuable early signals about market sentiment and the expected market opening.

-SGX Nifty functions as a futures index that replicates the performance of India’s Nifty 50 index.
-It tracks the 50 major companies on the NSE, allowing investors to take positions based on speculated price movements.
-Since it is a futures contract, investors can buy (long) if expecting a rise, or sell (short) if anticipating a decline.
+Gift Nifty functions as a futures contract linked to India’s Nifty 50 index.
+It reflects the expected movement of the Nifty 50, which comprises 50 major companies listed on the NSE, and allows investors to take positions based on anticipated price movements.
+Since it is a futures contract, traders can buy if they expect the index to rise or sell if they expect it to fall.
+It gives global investors exposure to Indian market sentiment without requiring direct trading in Indian stocks.

 How does SGX Nifty impact the Indian market?